 On Sunday morning, The Duchess of Cambridge attended the National Memorial Service held in the tribute of Grenfell Tower victims at St Paul’s Cathedral with Royal Family members.

 The Duchess joined Prince Charles of Wales, Duchess of Cornwall, Prince William, and Prince Harry for the somber morning.
 The service was held to pay tribute to those who lost their lives in the horrific fire 6 months ago.

 More than 1,500 people attended the service today out of which around half were bereaved families and survivors while the other half included members of the wider community, volunteers, and first responders.

-The Duke and Duchess of Cambridge arriving at the Cathedral along with Prince Harry.
+The Duke and Duchess of Cambridge arrived at the Cathedral along with Prince Harry.

 Royal Family during the service.

 The congregation bowed their heads and observed a moment’s silence.